thomas051083/psd-psw/_pswlf-2020/0a-occ.md

       <b>Is There Room for Emotional Design in Public Service?</b>
       <br>27 October 2020, 12.00pm - 1.30pm | Platform: Zoom
       <br>
-      <br>This session is a brief Introduction on Empathy, and how to connect to Emotion Design.
+      <br>This session is a brief introduction on empathy, and how to connect to Emotion Design.
       <br>
       <br>Learning Outcomes:
       <br>• Learn the value of developing empathy in the public service